2024-25 Academic Catalog

 • make a C average on all hours scheduled and rescheduled at MSU (2.00 or better MSU GPA)

-• earn at least a 2.5/4.0 average on all hours with ECE or CSE course prefixes scheduled and rescheduled at all institutions attended, including MSU
+• earn at least a 2.5/4.0 average on all hours with ECE or CSE course prefixes scheduled at all institutions attended, including MSU, that are applied toward meeting degree requirements.

 The B. S. program in Electrical Engineering is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Electrical, Computer, Communications, Telecommunication(s), and similarly named engineering programs.